MikeHixsonSdc/SplunkConfig/README.md

 docker exec -it splunk /splunkconfig/script/splunk-reset.sh
 ```

-From the UI
-Settings > Licensing > Change License Group > Free License

 If some logs are not showing up try fixing the permissions on the bind mounts:

 ```console